EastBayEv/EastBayEv/README.md

-### Hi there!
-I'm Evan 🎸
+### Hi there! 🎸

-I am a formally trained bioarchaeologist :skull: who works as the Head of Software and Services for Data Science at
+I am Evan, a formally trained bioarchaeologist :skull: who works as the Head of Software and Services for Data Science at
 [Stanford University Libraries](https://library.stanford.edu) 📚

 🧮 I mostly program in: